 2. La Causa Medellin

-The menu is extensive and everything sounds amazing with La Causa (ceviche with a bit of a milky sauce that tastes amazing) mega fusion sushi and classic ceviche and sushi.
+The menu is extensive and everything sounds amazing with La Causa Medellin (ceviche with a bit of a milky sauce that tastes amazing) mega fusion sushi and classic ceviche and sushi.

-3. Carmen Medellin
+3. Carmen Restaurant Medellin

-Alas, it was a bit of a difficult evening as it turned out the most of the group had food allergies/issues which made the Carmen Medellin set menu pretty much unworkable and took some time to figure this out – the poor restaurant nearly went bananas!
+Alas, it was a bit of a difficult evening as it turned out the most of the group had food allergies/issues which made the Carmen Medellin set menu pretty much unworkable and took some time to figure this out – the poor restaurant nearly went bananas.

-This meant that I drank a lot of wine while this was being figured out and ended up a bit drunk by the time the food came!
-So I remember Carmen Medellin was absolutely delicious, I have quite a few slightly in the wrong spot photos and there was lots of it!
+This meant that I drank a lot of wine while this was being figured out and ended up a bit drunk by the time the food came.
+So I remember Carmen Medellin was absolutely delicious, I have quite a few slightly in the wrong spot photos and there was lots of it.

+Carmen is known as perhaps the best restaurant in Medellin – or at least in the top five.
 The restaurant is quite big with a bar area, a rear patio and an open kitchen.

-4. Oci Medellin
+4. Ocio Medellin

-Oci was my number one favourite restaurant in Medellin is a mix of modern European with some Colombian influences such as the amazing Chicharron.
-Long cook is the speciality of Oci Medellin Parisian trained chef.
+This restaurant in Medellin is a mix of modern European with some Colombian influences such as the amazing Chicharron.
+Long cook is the specialty of Oci Medellin Parisian trained chef.

 5. Crepe and Waffle

 I also heard a rumour that they have an amazing value take away salad offer.
 I am afraid I never got past the appeal of the crepes and the waffles!
-A must visit!
+A must visit.

 Mondoverde became my go-to lunch place!
 They have a fantastic super healthy menu where you can either put together your own salad based on a formula or choose one of their suggestions.
-They also do amazing juices.
-The perfect place for a healthy and tasty lunch.
+Mondoverde Medellin also has amazing juices.

 Other Good Medellin Restaurants: